crazy-dot/Python_AI4ICPS/README.md

 # Python_AI4ICPS
 Python crash course for AI and ML - IITK
-This file has all training sessions attended for Python,AI,ML.
+This file has all the problems discussed in the sessions.